RuixiZhang42/lstfiracode/README.md

     The Current Maintainer of this work is Ruixi Zhang.

-    This work consists of the files zhlineskip.sty, zhlineskip-man.tex,
+    This work consists of the files lstfiracode.sty, lstfiracode.tex,
-                                    zhlineskip-test.tex,
-                                    Latinmetrics.pdf,
-                                    CJKmetrics.pdf,
                                     README.md (this file)
-              and the derived file  zhlineskip-man.pdf.
+              and the derived file  lstfiracode.pdf.